7.2

 Merino wool's natural temperature regulation is a lifesaver for changing cabin pressures and climates.

-Easy on/off design makes getting through airport security faster and less of a hassle.
+Easy on/off design helps get through airport security faster and with less hassle.

 The clean, minimalist look is versatile enough for cafes and casual dinners, unlike bulky athletic sneakers.